Kaya

 Persona

-From the interview insights, I developed Emily, a persona representing a professional actively searching for a compatible roommate in a new city.
-Emily’s story guided design decisions, keeping compatibility, communication, and trust at the forefront of every feature.
+From the interview insights, a persona was developed to represent a professional actively searching for a compatible roommate in a new city named Emily.
+Her story guided design decisions, keeping compatibility, communication, and trust at the forefront of every feature.
 Designing with Emily in mind ensured the solution met both practical and emotional needs, from lifestyle alignment to fostering a harmonious living space.

 Jobs to Be Done & How Might We Questions